xapax/security/basics_of_windows.md

 ### DLL - Dynamic Link Library

 A DLL file is a library that is used for one or more program.
-It is not an executable in itself, but it contains code that the executable calls.
+It is a binary-file but it is not executable in itself, but it contains code that the executable calls.
 It is used to modularize the code of a program.

 In the windows operating system DLL files are shared among different applications.
 In windows the dll **Comdlg32** performs dialog boxes.
 So different applications can invoke this library yo easily create a dioalog box.
 This promotes code reuse.

 So a application may use the standard windows DLL-files, but it may also bring its own DLL-files.

+So if one DLL-file is missing for a program a certain module might not work.

+### LIB

+Lib is a bit like DLL, it is a library.
+But it is not dynamic as DLL.
+So lib-files are linked on compile-time.
+While dll-files are linked in run-time.
+Since lib-files are compiled into the exacutable you never see it (unless you are developing of course).
+But since DLL-files are dynamically loaded at run-time they are still around for the user to see.